Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Introduction

-There are two conceptually distinct approaches to developing targeting models.
-The first estimates the impact of marketing actions conditional on customer characteristics (conditional average treatment effects; CATEs) and recommends for each customer the action with the largest estimated treatment effect.
-The second approach bypasses CATE estimation; it directly learns a mapping from characteristics to actions by maximizing the expected policy value, such as the profit per customer.
-We refer to these approaches as ``plug-in estimation'' and ``direct policy optimization,'' respectively.
+There are two conceptually distinct approaches to developing targeting models: ``plug-in optimization'' and ``direct policy optimization.''
+The plug-in approach first estimates conditional average treatment effects (CATEs) typically by minimizing a statistical metric, such as the mean squared error (MSE), and then assigns actions based on the largest estimated effect.
+In contrast, direct policy optimization bypasses CATE estimation entirely; it learns a mapping from customer characteristics to marketing actions by directly maximizing the expected policy value, such as the profit per customer.

-Asymptotically, these two approaches are equivalent, but in finite samples they often lead to different targeting policies \citep{flp2022b}.
-Direct policy optimization is appealing because it explicitly focuses on profit maximization, which is the ultimate goal for most firms.
-In contrast, plug-in estimation seeks accurate CATE estimates across the entire covariate space.
-When data are limited, attempting to approximate CATEs uniformly may reduce effectiveness near the decision boundary, where customers’ treatment effects are close to the treatment cost.
-Nevertheless, plug-in methods offer transparency and interpretability, as CATEs can justify targeting decisions, support broader organizational adoption, and help implement fairness or volume constraints \citep{ai2016, lu2025optimizing}.
+Although asymptotically equivalent, these two approaches often yield different targeting policies in finite samples, forcing firms to navigate a difficult tradeoff \citep{flp2022b}.
+Direct policy optimization is appealing for its explicit focus on profit, but it only provides ``black box'' policy recommendations without interpretable treatment effect estimates.
+In contrast, plug-in optimization provides interpretable CATEs that offer critical operational advantages.
+For example, they enable firms to rank-order customers, allowing for seamless adjustments to targeting volume in response to budget cuts or operational constraints without re-estimating the model.
+These estimates also provide the transparency required to justify the economic logic of algorithmic recommendations to stakeholders \citep{lu2025optimizing}.
+The challenge is that the plug-in approach inherently sacrifices profit by minimizing estimation error uniformly across the covariate space.
+This global focus spreads statistical power across all customers, including those whose treatment decisions are already obvious.

-We propose a framework to reconcile these two paradigms by reframing CATE estimation as an optimization problem.
-Our approach recognizes that the profit maximization objective in direct policy optimization focuses only on optimal binary decisions and does not identify the magnitude of treatment effects.
-We modify the profit maximization problem by replacing the known deterministic treatment costs with a stochastic threshold.
-This allows the resulting optimization problem to simultaneously recover a near-optimal targeting policy and estimate CATEs that rationalize this policy, which we refer to as ``policy-aligned CATEs.''
+To understand this tradeoff, consider a promotional campaign in which the treatment cost is \$5.
+Clair is a ``clear-cut'' customer with an extreme true treatment effect of \$1,000.
+Margie is a ``marginal'' customer with an effect of \$6, located just above the decision boundary.
+The firm needs to estimate Margie's treatment effect very precisely to make the right targeting decision; being off by just a few dollars is enough for a mistake to be made.
+In turn, the firm can underestimate Clair's treatment effect by hundreds of dollars and still make the right decision.
+Nevertheless, the global focus of plug-in approaches sacrifices the precision required to correctly classify Margie in order to more accurately estimate Clair's treatment effect, which can lead to suboptimal targeting and reduced expected profits.